About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - ¾ cup granulated sugar

-- ½ cup strong espresso (with 2 tsp of sugar)
+- ½ cup strong coffee, or espresso, with 2 teaspoons of sugar

 Mascarpone Whipped Cream: